 There are two explanations how powerful elites can benefit from increased economic activity; Bribery and redirection of economic activity.
-While bribery is certainly widespread among African countries, with many ruling parties benefiting their own group, the focus of this paper lies on the redirection of economic activity.
+While bribery is certainly wide-spread among African countries, with many ruling parties benefiting their own group, the focus of this paper lies on the redirection of economic activity.
 In the spirit of the road building exercise in Burgess et al. (2015), the redirection of economic activity could be the construction or upgrading of roads that attract new businesses, or in the outright relocation of businesses to the ethnic homelands of powerful elites.

-Both mechanisms predict that exposure to manufacturing exports has worse impacts on regional development than agriculture or resource exports.
+Both mechanisms predict that exposure to manufacturing exports has worse impacts on economic development than agriculture or resource exports.
 Whereas resources and agricultural fields are immutably fixed in space, factories can be relocated.
-Table A.1 provides suggestive evidence in favor of such relocation as manufacturing exports are the only type of exports that significantly affects regional development.
+Table A.1 provides suggestive evidence in favor of such relocation as exposure to manufacturing exports significantly reduces nighttime luminosity, and thus wealth.